demirantay/notebook/syllabus-compsci.md

 - [ ] Level 11: Create a mini application monitoring tool
 - [ ] Level 12: Create a mini log management tool
 - [ ] Level 13: Do a project with Cloud
+- [ ] Level 14: Build a small version of every tech learned above.
+Remember first version of unix was under 4000 LoC.
+And this guy created [aws server](https://github.com/jubos/fake-s3) system in just 2k LoC.
+Build everythings logic in a small way.
-- [ ] Level 14 : At this point I should have a job and start building my own idea
+- [ ] Final : At this point I should have a job and start building my own idea

 > If you finish frontend or backend sections start `[Code Univeristy Guide](https://github.com/jwasham/coding-interview-university)` of jwsaham and try to getting ready for job applications (possibly in Canada) when their time of the month comes.
 OR go for a algorithm online prep course like algoexpert.io , leetcode ...etc